roboconf/roboconf.github.io/en/user-guide/faq.md

 It then offers a vision of this model during deployment and at runtime.

 The model and the use of Roboconf are designed to be simple.
-It uses known technologies (Puppet, AMQP, Bash, REST/JSON web services).
+This project tries to not reinvent the wheel, by using and relying on several well-known technologies (Puppet, AMQP, Bash, REST/JSON web services...).

-Roboconf is asynchronous (the application can be deployed in any order) and IaaS-agnostic (provides plug-ins for many well-known IaaS, including OpenStack, Amazon WS, Azure, VMWare, as well as a "local" deployment plug-in for on-premise hosts).
+Roboconf is asynchronous (the application parts can be deployed in any order) and IaaS-agnostic (provides plug-ins for many well-known IaaS, including OpenStack, Amazon WS, Azure, VMWare, as well as an *embedded* deployment plug-in for on-premise hosts).
+The asynchronous mechanisms Roboconf supports allow to add and remove dynamically application parts.
+Other application parts are then updated and/or reconfigured depending on what happened there.

+# Is Roboconf open source?

+Yes, Roboconf is open source.
+See the [license page](../license.html) for more information.

 # What are Roboconf pre-requisites?